Eleos477/OAUTHSessionFixation/NewDemo/dockerInfo.md

     2. Run " make run " to run the container
     3. If you change code, just exit the docker and run " make run " again no need rebuild.

+    NOTE: one docker container is daemon and you need to run " make stop " to stop it.